Nomeansno: History

-Early years as two-piece, Mama (1979–1982)
+Early years as two-piece and Mama (1979–1982)

 In 1979 and at age 25, Rob Wright returned to his family's home in Victoria after studying in Calgary.
-John Wright, Rob's younger brother by eight years, played drums in the school jazz band, and the two were inspired to play punk rock after seeing D.O.A. perform at the University of Victoria.
-They began rehearsing in their parents' basement in 1979, and took the name Nomeansno from an anti-date rape slogan that was found on a graffitied wall.
-They also briefly gigged as the rhythm section for the local cover band Castle.
+John, Rob's younger brother by eight years, played drums in the school jazz band, and the two were inspired to play punk rock after seeing D.O.A. perform at the University of Victoria.
+They began rehearsing in their parents' basement, and took the name Nomeansno from an anti-date rape slogan on a graffitied wall.
+They also briefly gigged as the rhythm section for local cover band Castle.

 Nomeansno recorded its earliest material in the months that followed on a TASCAM four-track recorder, with Rob playing electric guitar and bass, John playing keyboards and drums, and both brothers singing.
 Some of these recordings were issued as their first two self-released 7"s, the "Look, Here Come the Wormies / SS Social Service" single (a 1980 split with Mass Appeal, whose recording lineup featured both Wright Brothers), and the Betrayal, Fear, Anger, Hatred EP of 1981.

 The brothers began performing live as a bass-and-drums duo in 1981.
-Their sound developed without a guitar, and John Wright later reflected on these developments:
+John later reflected on their sound's development:

-Some of the songs they played in this period were released on the Mama LP, which was self-released in a limited pressing in 1982.
+They self-released the Mama LP in a limited pressing in 1982.
 Writing for Trouser Press, critic Ira Robbins described Mama and the early 7"s as "Devo on a jazz trip, Motörhead after art school, or Wire on psychotic steroids."
-This same year, John Wright also joined the Victoria punk band The Infamous Scientists.
+John also joined the Victoria punk band the Infamous Scientists.